luongquangbmt/delaunay_clustering/ds9.md

 If you click on the 3D frame, you can slide the Cube window, it will tell you which slice you are in

-Click on color: choose the color pallet that you like Click on scale, choose Zscale (or play around with it) Then click on scale parameters, set low to 0 (always); you can vary max value
+Click on color: choose the color pallet that you like Click on scale, choose Zscale (or play around with it to sshow the signal better Then click on scale parameters, set low to 0 (always); you can vary max value